-Innovation in Science series continues, as Rosalind Franklin becomes first female scientist celebrated on a UK coin!
+Rosalind Franklin becomes the first female scientist celebrated on a UK coin!

-In the year that would have marked her 100th birthday, The Royal Mint have released a brand new 50p celebrating the life and crucial work of Rosalind Franklin.
+In the year that would have marked her 100th birthday, The Royal Mint released a 50p celebrating the life and crucial work of Rosalind Franklin.

 2020 UK Rosalind Franklin 50p

-David Knapton’s striking design of this coin, features a depiction of Rosalind Franklin’s X-ray, ‘Photograph 51’, which revealed the helical structure of DNA, in her laboratory at King’s College, London
+The striking design was created by David Knapton in collaboration with King’s College, London, and features a depiction of Rosalind Franklin’s X-ray, ‘Photograph 51’, which revealed the helical structure of DNA in her laboratory at King’s College, London in 1952.

-This really is a coin full of numismatic firsts, as this is the first time that Franklin’s DNA story has featured on a UK coin, and it is also the very first time a female scientist has featured on a UK coin too!
+This really is a coin full of numismatic firsts, as this was the first time that Franklin’s DNA story had featured on a UK coin, and it was also the very first time a female scientist had featured on a UK coin!

 The Story Behind The Scientist

-One of Britain’s greatest scientists, Franklin made a crucial finding to the discovery of the double-helix structure of DNA, yet her contribution was little known.
+83 years later, one of Britain’s greatest scientists, Rosalind Franklin made a crucial finding to the discovery of the double-helix structure of DNA, yet her contribution was little known.

 Tragically, at the age of just 37, Franklin passed away from ovarian cancer, robbing her of the same awards and recognitions that her colleagues were gifted.

-To mark what would have been a very special birthday, this brand new 50p restores Franklin’s rightful legacy, and celebrates her significant role in the discovery of DNA, as she becomes The Royal Mint’s second Innovator in Science.
+To mark what would have been a very special birthday, this 50p was issued to restore Franklin’s rightful legacy, and celebrates her significant role in the discovery of DNA.

 2019 Stephen Hawking 50p

-In 2019, less than a year since his death, The Royal Mint released a Stephen Hawking 50p coin, honouring his works as one of the most influential physicists of the modern age.
+In 2019, less than a year since his death, The Royal Mint released the Stephen Hawking 50p, honouring his works as one of the most influential physicists of the modern age.

 He became the very first person to be celebrated in The Royal Mint’s Innovation in Science series and only the third person to be commemorated on a coin within a year of their death (the others being Winston Churchill and the Queen Mother!)